Detection prospects for the Cosmic Neutrino Background using matter interferometers: Results

 Another issue is that without detailed model assumptions we cannot estimate the size of $n_\text{DM}(\pm1)$ or even the average orientation of $\vec{\mu}_\text{DM}$, i.e., how well it aligns with the DM momentum direction.
 In terms of a formula, we do not know the value of

 Nevertheless, we provide here scaling formulas for the phase shifts on which more explicit models can be rather easily mapped

 Here, we have introduced some new symbols.
 First of all, $r_\text{DM}$ is the analogue of $r_\nu$.
-It is a dynamically generated gradient of the DM number densities for the two possible spin orientations.
+It is a dynamically generated gradient of the DM number densities.
 To make this happen, one would need chiral interactions of DM with ordinary matter, but then one can derive results in complete analogy to the neutrino case discussed in \cite{Arvanitaki:2022oby,Huang:2024tog,Gruzinov:2024ciz,Kalia:2024xeq}.
 In fact, since DM might have interactions stronger than the weak interaction at low energies, we use a larger reference value for DM.

 Then we introduced $a_\text{DM}$ which is between $-1$ and $1$.
 It parametrizes the fraction of DM which has $s_\text{DM} = \pm1$, to be precise,

 Finally, we introduced the two factors $F^V_\text{atom}$ and $F^A_\text{atom}$.
 They parametrize the coupling of the vector and the axial vector to the atom.
 In the SM this is determined by the structure of weak interactions.
 For instance, for the SM $F^A_\text{atom}$ would be $(Z-N-E)/2$ which can be easily $\mathcal{O}(10)$.